wind and solar energy - clean communities investment accelerator

 Article

-Clean Communities Investment Accelerator program kickstarts clean energy projects in low-income communities
+Clean Communities Investment Accelerator program kick-starts clean energy projects in low-income communities

 A $6 billion boost for community development financial institutions